jds11111/Valetudo/docs/_pages/important-files-and-folders.md

 `mnt/data/rockrobo/PersistData` virtual zones and walls?

 `mnt/data/rockrobo/ChargerPos.data`

 `mnt/data/rockrobo/StartPos.data` named positions

 ***

-To backup copy the files from the robot to a safe place. (lab.cfg can be easily set, see FAQ)
+To backup copy the files from the robot to a safe place. (lab.cfg can be easily set)

 To restore just copy the files over to the robot and reboot valetudo.